25 Facts About Queen Elizabeth II Most People Don’t Know

 She was rumoured to have an affair

 The Netflix series, The Crown, a period drama focusing on the private life of Queen Elizabeth II, takes many liberties with real-life royal events.
 One such liberty is based on rumours of an affair between her and childhood friend Porchie.
 It’s true that Porchie, aka Lord Porchester, and later Earl of Carnarvon, was extremely close to the Queen, and that in 1969 she took him on as her racing manager, but there’s never been evidence of a romance.
 However, rumours claiming that he is Prince Andrew’s biological father are still making the rounds today.
 Still, several key elements of the series are either totally made up or exaggerated for dramatic effect.

 Here’s what The Crown gets wrong about the British royal family.

 She served in World War II

 Before she donned her trademark brightly coloured dresses, coats, and matching hats, Queen Elizabeth II wore a military uniform.
 Her father, the king at the time, was hesitant to let her join, but she eventually joined the Women’s Auxiliary Territorial Service in 1945.
-She worked as a mechanic and truck driver, according to history.com.
+She worked as a mechanic and truck driver, according to History.com.
 Her service makes her the only current living head of state to have served in World War II, and the only female member of the royal family to have entered the military.
-Find out how Queen Elizabeth II will step down—without giving up her title.

 She’s a dog lover